Stompin' on Spiders

 tompin' on Spiders So by thessssossss

-Building on their reputation through live performances and the free distribution of Follow My Thread (over 1,000 copies of the album were given away at gigs), Stompin’ on Spiders were invited to record a live performance for the BBC.
-The session was broadcast in April 2011 by BBC Introducing Hereford & Worcester and received favorable comment from listeners and critics alike.
-Thereafter, Stompin' on Spiders were in demand and they became the featured band on Firebrand Radio (UK) and UKAWAY FM (Spain) as well as enjoying prime-time airing of tracks from Follow My Thread on Radio Port Douglas .
+Building on their reputation through live performances and the free distribution of Follow My Thread (over 1,000 copies of the album were given away at gigs during 2011), Stompin’ on Spiders recorded a live performance for the BBC.
+The session was broadcast in April 2011 and received favorable comment from listeners and critics alike.
+Thereafter, Stompin' on Spiders were featured on radio stations around the globe, including Cairns 89.1FM and Radio Port Douglas in Australia.

 In early 2012, a second studio album called Nothing To Declare was recorded, mixed and mastered at Noor Ali's new home studio at The Pleck.
 Containing original material throughout, the nine track album offered an insight to what was driving Stompin’ on Spiders along as a band, using a wide range of musical influences to produce their popular "New Tradition" Blues / Acoustic Rock sound.
 Nothing To Declare is available as a CD at Stompin' on Spiders gigs or from Carnival Records (Malvern) and Rise Records (Worcester).
 It is also available to download from BANDCAMP or to order CD copies by e-mailing the band - email@example.com